franzflasch/riscv_em/README.md

 Implementation focus was simplicity NOT efficiency!

-The emulator is capable of running simple c programs.
+The emulator is capable of running simple C programs.
 Please see /firmware for details.

 # How-To build:
 ```console